astropy/astropy/docs/development/pd/contributing.rst

 some changes to the code.
 You can follow the :ref:`code committing steps <contributing.commit-code>` again to address any feedback and update your pull request.

-It is also important that updates in the pandas ``main`` branch are reflected in your pull request.
+It is also important that updates in the astropy ``main`` branch are reflected in your pull request.
-To update your feature branch with changes in the pandas ``main`` branch, run:
+To update your feature branch with changes in the astropy ``main`` branch, run:

 .. code-block:: shell